 Fortunately, preventing whisker fatigue is often as simple as making some adjustments to your cat's feeding setup.
 Here are my main key tips:

 While whisker fatigue is a commonly discussed concept, it's important to recognize that scientific research on the subject is still progressing.
-One study indicates that the type of food bowl may not significantly affect every cat's feeding behavior.
+One study indicates that the type of food bowl may not significantly affect every cat's feeding behaviour.
 Nonetheless, it's interesting to observe that many cats showed a preference for broader bowls that reduce whisker contact.

 My recommendation: If your cat still shows significant signs of discomfort despite these changes, consult your veterinarian.
 They can help rule out any underlying health conditions and offer additional advice tailored to your cat's needs.